 - Calendar tools – such as Google Calendar for easy internal scheduling, but also Calendly for lead scheduling.

 Analysis & reporting are critical aspects you need to consider when choosing a sales CRM software.
 This is why we’re dedicating its own separate section to it.

 It is not just another feature – it’s what will tell you whether the CRM is being used by your team members, whether the different features are actually working out for you and whether your other sales-led activities (including marketing) are giving you any results.

 Custom reporting is a must-have, so you can build reports that you’re already used to working with.

 Here are the basic reports you should be able to count on:

 - Sales reports

 - Usage reports

-When we built Kylas Growth Engine to be, at its core, a sales CRM software for small businesses, we ensured that it comes not only with all the possible features but also expert support to help you use it to its advantage.
+When we built Kylas Growth Engine, to be, at its core, the best sales management software for small businesses, we ensured that it comes not only with all the possible features but also expert support to help you use it to its advantage.